UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_05.md

 Notes:

-All of these features values multiplied by the weights with the intercept contribute to our prediction.
+All of these feature values multiplied by the weights then adding the intercept, contribute to our prediction.

 When we do this by hand using the model’s weights and intercept, we get the same as if we used `predict`.